MathieuNls/bianca/bianca.md

 As expected by a random classifier, our implementation detected ~50% (82,384 commits) of the commits to be _risky_.
 It is worth mentioning is that the random classifier achieved 24.9% precision, 49.96% recall and 33.24% F$_1$-measure.
 Since our data are heavily unbalanced (i.e., there are many more _healthy_ than _risky_ commits) these numbers are to be expected for a random classifier.
-Indeed, the recall is very close to 50% as one out of two commits is classified as _risky_, then 50% of the commits shall be found.
+Indeed, the recall is very close to 50% as one out of two commits is classified as _risky_.
 While analysing the precision, however, we can see that the data is unbalanced.
-We have only two classes to classify our commits into: _risky_ or _healthy_ and if the data were balanced (i.e., as many _risky_ and _healthy_ commits) then the precision while predicting _risky_ commit with a random classifier would also be around 50%.
+We have only two classes to classify our commits into: _risky_ or _healthy_.
+If the data were balanced (i.e., as many _risky_ and _healthy_ commits), then the precision while predicting _risky_ commit with a random classifier would also be around 50%.
 In order to assess the statistical difference between the precision, the recall and the F$_1$-measure of the random classifier compared to BIANCA, we ran Mann-Whitney tests comparing the precision, the recall and the F$_1$-measure obtained for each project.
 The precision of BIANCA and the F$_1$-measure are significantly superior to the random classifier with a p-values < .0001.
 The recall of the random classifier is not significantly higher than the recall of BIANCA with a p-value = 0.2327.
-Doing better than a random classifier is not a measure of performance per see, however, it shows that predicting the least represented class in an unbalanced bi-class distribution is challenging.
+Performing better than a random classifier is not a measure of performance per se, however, it shows that predicting the least represented class in an unbalanced bi-class distribution is challenging.

-## Analysis of the fixes similarity
+## Analysis of the Fixes Similarity

 One of the advantages of BIANCA over other  techniques is that it also proposes fixes for the _risky_ commits at hand.
 The fixes that are proposed by BIANCA are described in Section \ref{sec:newcommits}.
 In order to evaluate the quality of the proposed fixes, two approaches were possible: (a) To conduct a human study by asking developers to rate the proposed fixes according to the defects at hand or (b) To compare the proposed fixes with the actual fixes provided by the developers.
 We chose option (b) and plan to conduct the human study in the future.

 To compare the proposed fixes with the actual fixes, we used the same preprocessing steps we applied to incoming commits: extract, pretty-print, normalize and filter the blocks modified by the proposed and actual fixes.
 Then, the blocks of the actual fixes and the proposed fixes can be compared with our clone comparison engine.

-In Table \ref{tab:results}, we report the average similarity of the top 3 fixes per project.
+Similarly to other studies recommending fixes, we assess the quality of the first 3 and 5 proposed fixes [@Pan2008; @Kim2013; @tao2014automatically; @Dallmeier; @le2012systematic; @le2015should].
-Overall, the similarity of the top 3 fixes (i.e.,  the three actual fixes with the highest similarity when compared to the proposed fixes) is 40.78%.
+The average similarity of the first 3 fixes is 40.78% while the similarity of the first five fixes is 44.17%.
+Results are reported in Table \ref{tab:results}.

+In the framework of this study, for a fix to be ranked as qualitative it has to reach our $\alpha$=35% similarity threshold.
+Meaning that the proposed fixed must be at least 35\% similar to the actual fix.
+In average, the proposed fixes are above the $\alpha$=35% threshold.
+In a per commit basis, we BIANCA proposed 101,462 fixes for the  13,899 true positives _risky commits_ (7.3 per commit).
+Out of the 101,462 proposed fixes, 78.67% are above our $\alpha$=35% threshold.

-In order words, BIANCA is able to detect _risky_ commits with  90.75% precision, 37.15% recall, and proposes fixes that contain, in average, 40% of the actual code needed to transform the _risky_ commit into a _healthy_ one.
+In order words, BIANCA is able to detect _risky_ commits with  90.75% precision, 37.15% recall, and proposes fixes that contain, in average, 40-44% of the actual code needed to transform the _risky_ commit into a _healthy_ one.
 It is still too early to claim whether BIANCA's recommendations can be useful to developers.
 For this, we need to conduct user study.

 ## Manual Analysis